sympy/scipy-2016-tutorial/source/introduction.rst

 =========================================

-The easiest way to get SymPy is to type ``sudo pip install sympy``, which will download the latest version of the package fro PyPI and install it.
+The easiest way to get SymPy is to type ``sudo pip install sympy``, which will download the latest version of the package from PyPI and install it.
 If you want to get the source and install it manually, visit `this <http://code.google.com/p/sympy>`_ page and download the latest tarball from *Featured Downloads* section, or use the following